OpenNebula/vOneCloud-docs/source/overview/components.rst

 vCenter Infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- vOneCloud is an appliance that is executed on vCenter. vOneCloud then leverages this previously set up infrastructure composed of vCenter and ESX nodes.
+- vOneCloud is an appliance that is executed on vCenter. vOneCloud leverages this previously set up infrastructure composed of vCenter and ESX nodes.

 OpenNebula
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^